Track mileage automatically

 Travel-related continuing education expenses

 Note that overnight travel-related expenses aren’t deductible.
-The same applies to travel experiences for education purposes, such as vacationing abroad to learn another language.
+The same applies if you travel for education purposes.
+For instance, you can't deduct a trip to France for learning French.

-The IRS requires that you have records showing the continuing education costs you deduct against your business or self-employment income.
+The IRS requires that you have records showing the continuing education expenses you deduct against your business or self-employment income.
 Some examples include:

 • Payment records: Receipts, bank or credit card statements, canceled checks, and invoices